 I have been hearing from many people that the hip-hop artist Ciara used to be a man and had to have a sex change.
-Even more, I heard that she stated it on nation televison!
+Even more, I heard that she stated it on national televison!

 I have heard a rumor that the R&B star, Ciara, was born male.
 That he/she decided that he wanted to be a female at the age of 5, and his mother let him grow his hair out.
 I was told that he had surgury, so he no longer has a penis. and apparently he/she was on Oprah having an in depth converstation about it, along with discussing it in a magazine article.

-The singer came into the world as a male, but somewhere along the way either she or her parents decided she should become a girl, with surgery performed on her to bring about this transformation.
+Ciara came into the world as a male, but somewhere along the way either she or her parents decided she should become a girl, with surgery performed on her to bring about this transformation.

-The assertion that Ciara was on The Oprah Winfrey Show is false; we can find no record of her having been a guest on that show.
-Many urban legends which feature a shocking revelation being made on a TV show name Oprah's as the one where it was voiced (e.g., designer Liz Claiborne confides she doesn't design for African-American women because "their hips are too big," designer Tommy Hilfiger states "If I knew that blacks and Asians were going to wear my clothes, I would have never designed them," the CEO of Procter & Gamble admits his company tithes ten per cent of its revenues to the Church of Satan).
+program at the time this rumor was current.
+Many urban legends that feature a shocking revelation being made on a television show identify Oprah's as the one where it was voiced (e.g., designer Liz Claiborne confides she doesn't design for African-American women because "their hips are too big," designer Tommy Hilfiger states "If I knew that blacks and Asians were going to wear my clothes, I would have never designed them," the CEO of Procter & Gamble admits his company tithes ten per cent of its revenues to the Church of Satan).

 R&B sensation Ciara just wants everyone to know: She's all woman.
 "You know what's funny?
 The rumor that I used to be a man," she told us at the launch party for Vibe Vixen magazine at Frederick's.